Be Holy: Discovering The Message Of Holiness In The Book Of Leviticus

 THE DAY OF ATONEMENT (Lev.
 16) The Day of Atonement was the most important day in the Jewish calendar.
 It involved the most elaborate ceremony or ritual under the law.
 God’s instructions for this day began with a warning.

 A Warning (vv.
-1-3) This a reference to Lev 10, where they learned to respect God’s holiness.
+1-3) This is a reference to Leviticus 10, where they learned to respect God’s holiness.
 On the Day of Atonement, Aaron would enter the Holy Place with the blood of a sin offering and a burnt offering.

 A Washing And A Change Of Garments (v.
 4) He would wash his body and put on linen garments.
 The Jewish year was 360 days, 359 days the high priest wore glorious multi-color garments as heaven’s representative among the people but on the Day of Atonement he would immerse himself into another role as an ordinary servant priest.